spesmilo/electrum-docs/faq.rst

  - Increase the transaction fee.
 This is only possible for "replaceable" transactions.
 Electrum creates replaceable transactions by default, except for lightning channel open/close transactions.
-   Transactions that are replaceable have the word "Replaceable" in the date column on the history tab.
+   Transactions that are replaceable have "Replace by fee: True" in the transaction details screen.
 To increase the fee of a replaceable transaction right click on its entry on the history tab and choose "Increase Fee".
 Set an appropriate fee and click on "OK".
 A window will popup with the unsigned transaction.
 Click on "Sign" and then "Broadcast".